deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Daar opened an eye warily.
 “I hesitate to ask…what?”

-“‘Yer always uncomfortable when people talk ‘bout you in ways that matter, *yijao?* But th’ moment it’s somethin’ like bein’ voted ‘most prettiest’ or bein’ th’ bestest bodybuilder in one of those ‘fitness’ magazines…”
+“‘Yer always uncomfortable when people talk ‘bout you in ways that matter, *yijao?* But th’ moment it’s somethin’ mos’ly goofy, like bein’ voted ‘most prettiest’ or bein’ th’ bestest bodybuilder in one of those ‘fitness’ magazines…”

 Daar chitter-sighed in concession.
 “Y’know, ‘yer right as balls on that.”